stargate-bukkit/Stargate-Bukkit/README.md

       player enters.
 (Implicitly always on)
     - 'U' is for a gate connecting to another through bungee (Implicitly always on)
     - 'I' is for a silent gate, which does not output anything to the chat while teleporting.
 Increases immersion
-    - 'E' is for gate without a sign.
+    - 'E' is for a gate without a sign.
 Only for fixed stargates

 The options are the single letter, not the word.
 So to make a private hidden gate, your 4th line would be 'PH'.
 The &\[0-9a-f] color codes are not counted in the character limit, thus allowing a 13-character name with an additional 2